j8chiu/J8CHIU.github.io/index.md

 Hi!
 I am Jiacheng Qiu, a Master student (2023.09,--2025.06) of <a href="https://datascience.ucsd.edu/"> </a> Halıcıoğlu Data Science Institute (HDSI) in the <a href="https://ucsd.edu/">University of California, San Diego (UCSD)</a>.
 My supervisor is <a href="https://www.tauhidurrahman.com/">Prof. Tauhidur Rahman.

 Currently, I am interested in Computer Vision and Multi-modal learning.
-My research is centered on event-based vision, especially in synthetic event generation and motion-related tasks.
+My research is centered on Event-based Vision, especially in Synthetic Event Generation and Motion-related Tasks.

 I am actively looking for PhD's positions for 25 Fall.
-If you want to know more about me, do not feel hesitated to reach out:)
+If you want to know more about me, do not feel hesitated to email me!  :)

 {% include_relative _includes/projects.md %}